microsoft/moaw/workshops/serverless-overview/workshop.md

 > Be sure to use your own values to have unique names or use your own convention.
 > [Official resource abbreviations][az-abrevation]
 >
-> Some services like Azure Storage Account or Azure KeyVault have a maximum size of 24 characters, so please consider using the smaller abbreviations possible.
+> Some services like Azure Storage Account or Azure KeyVault have a maximum size of 24 characters, so please consider using as small and relevant abbreviations as possible.

 </div>